Camping in Utah is one of my favorite ways to experience this beautiful state.

 Your options include tent camping, RV camping, and even free camping.
 Set up camp in National Parks, State Parks, private campgrounds, dispersed areas, and more.
 There are campsites near hiking trails, adjacent to fishing lakes and rivers, and even right outside of Salt Lake City.

-Use our guide to the best places to go camping in Utah to help find the perfect campground for your next trip.
+So pack your bags, load up the car, dust of the RV (or rent one at Outdoorsy) and use our guide to the best places to go camping in Utah to help find the perfect campground for your next trip.

 1. Antelope Island State Park

 Antelope Island offers an unparalleled Utah camping experience.

 Located in the Great Salt Lake, the island is known for its starkly scenic beauty and abundance of wildlife, including pronghorn, bighorn sheep, bison, and waterfowl.
 Three primitive campgrounds are available with 52 campsites in total.
 The isolation of the area makes for almost unmatched stargazing.

 Learn more about camping at Antelope Island State Park.